-There are plenty of dafa for $e^+e^-$ annihilating to one heavy quarkonium plus two pion mesons.
+There are plenty of data for $e^+e^-$ annihilating to one heavy quarkonium plus two pion mesons.
 Many interesting phenomena have been discovered in these channels.
-We will investigate these exclusive processes in this work to try to quantify the coupled-channel effects.
+We will investigate these exclusive processes in this paper to try to quantify the coupled-channel effects.
 Taking into account the previous discussions, using HHChPT power counting we introduce the leading order effective Lagrangian as follows:

-where $<\cdot\cdot\cdot>$ means the trace over Dirac matrices, $\mathcal{A}^\mu$ is the chiral axial vector containing the Goldstone bosons, and the fields for the $S$-, $P$- and $D$-wave charmonia read
+where $<\cdot\cdot\cdot>$ means the trace over Dirac matrices, $\mathcal{A}^\mu$ is the chiral axial vector containing the Goldstone bosons, and the fields for the $S$-, $P$-, and $D$-wave charmonia read

 respectively, where only the states relevant for our discussion are included.
 The effective Lagrangian for the strong interactions of heavy mesons with Goldstone bosons reads

 Some of these Lagrangians have been introduced in Refs.~\cite{Casalbuoni:1992dx,Casalbuoni:1996pg,Colangelo:2003sa,Mehen:2011yh,Margaryan:2013tta,Guo:2013zbw}, we refer to Ref.~\cite{Casalbuoni:1996pg} for a review and some conventions.